top of page

 Common Acronyms

-CHIPER - Committee for Harmonized Health Impact, Privacy, and Ethics Review – CHIPER was established on January 1, 2022, and will evolve with the launch of RITHIM PRAS early in 2023.
+CHIPER - Committee for Harmonized Health Impact, Privacy, and Ethics Review – CHIPER was established on January 1, 2022, and will evolve with the launch of RITHIM-PRAS.

 • As of January 1, 2022, CHIPER was established as required by the PHIA legislative changes, in order to approve research projects prior to a decision by the new Provincial Health Research Committee (PHRPC).

-• Early in 2023, CHIPER will become the new provincial health research ethics board replacing the other health research ethics boards province-wide.
+• CHIPER will become the new provincial health research ethics board replacing the other health research ethics boards province-wide.
 It will continue to operate under RITHIM and will meet monthly with PHRPC to review applications.
 It will review all health research ethics applications in Manitoba.

 RITHIM - Research Improvements Through Harmonization In Manitoba - RITHIM is a new provincial program for harmonizing health research reviews in Manitoba.
 An initial implementation of RITHIM began on January 1, 2022, which included the creation of CHIPER and PHRPC.
-Early in 2023, the role of RITHIM will expand to include its full mandate and introduce RITHIM PRAS, the new software solution to support applications and reviews.
+Following complete implementation, the role of RITHIM will expand to include its full mandate and introduce RITHIM-PRAS, the new software solution to support applications and reviews.

 PI - Principal Investigator - The lead researcher on a team who is responsible for the overall conduct of a research project including: